Are You There God? It's Me, Margaret.: Popular culture

-The book has been referenced in a number of media including Chuck Palahniuk's novel Damned, television shows such as Ted Lasso and The Simpsons, South Park, The Venture Bros. television show and the television series Lost.
+The book has been referenced in a number of media including Chuck Palahniuk's novel Damned, television shows such as Ted Lasso, The Simpsons, South Park, The Venture Bros., Summerland, and the television series Lost.

 The book is also referenced in the film Deadpool, Talladega Nights: The Ballad of Ricky Bobby, Chelsea Handler's book, Are You There, Vodka?
 It's Me, Chelsea, in 2008, and Ellen Coyne's Are You There God?
 It's Me, Ellen, in 2020.

-Other television references have included Family Guy, Supernatural, and Bob's Burgers.
+Other television references have included Family Guy, Supernatural, Bob's Burgers, and Scrubs.

 Captain Underpants and the Perilous Plot of Professor Poopypants, by Dav Pilkey, references the book in a chapter title, after George and Harold's names are legally changed to Fluffy Toiletnose and Cheeseball Wafflefanny: "Are You There, God?
 It's Us, Fluffy and Cheeseball."

 Film adaptation

+In 1998, a short film starring Melissa McCarthy called God was produced, and is loosely based on the novel as McCarthy's character is named Margaret and the film showcases the character's relationship with God.

 In October 2018, a film adaptation of the book was in the early stages of development by James L. Brooks and Kelly Fremon Craig.
 In 2020, Lionsgate won the rights to adapt the film at auction, allocating it a budget of $30 million.
 In April 2021, Lionsgate started filming in Charlotte, North Carolina.
 Production concluded on July 1, 2021.
 Judy Blume was one of the film's producers, and she claims it is better than the book.
 The film was released on April 28, 2023, to widespread critical acclaim.